molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ## Data Catalogue

-[MOLGENIS Data Catalogue](https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#) provides a framework to describe in detail metadata of cohorts and of data sources, definitions of the variables collected in cohorts and in the data banks composing the data sources (aka 'source variables') and mappings to common data models ( aka 'target variables').
+[MOLGENIS Data Catalogue](https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#) provides a framework to describe in detail: metadata of cohorts and of data sources; definitions of the variables collected in cohorts and in the data banks composing the data sources (aka 'source variables'); and mappings to common data models (aka 'target variables').
 Its purpose is to facilitate pooled data analysis of multiple cohorts together [Fortier et al, 2017](https://pubmed.ncbi.nlm.nih.gov/27272186/), and multi-data source studies [Gini et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32243569/).

-- The metadata of cohorts include descriptive information such as contact details, name of the cohort, and high level summary of contents and cohort design.
-The metadata of data sources, of the corresponding data banks and of the institutions that provide access to them, include descriptive information such as contact details, reason for existence of the data banks, what prompt the records in the data bank, and lag time for updating and accessing data.
+- The metadata of cohorts include descriptive information such as contact details, name of the cohort, and high-level summary of contents and cohort design.
+The metadata of data sources, of the corresponding data banks and of the institutions that provide access to them, include descriptive information such as contact details, reason for existence of the data banks, the prompt for the records in the data bank, and lag time for updating and accessing data.
-- The metadata of the source variables (also known as 'data dictionary') can be considered as a codebook or data dictionary of a cohort (e.g. ALSPAC) and of the tables composing the data banks of data sources (e.g. the Danish Healthcare Registries).
+- The metadata of the source variables (also known as 'data dictionary') can be considered as a codebook or data dictionary of a cohort (e.g. ALSPAC) and of the tables which make up a data source's data bank(s) (e.g. the Danish Healthcare Registries).
-- Similarly, the common data models (or 'target variables') can be considered the codebook of a network of institutions with access to cohorts or data sources (e.g. LifeCycle or ConcePTION)
+- Similarly, the common data models (or 'target variables') can be considered the codebook for a network of institutions with access to cohorts or data sources (e.g. LifeCycle or ConcePTION)
-- The mappings describe how source variables have been converted into target variables as basis for integrated analysis.
+- The mappings describe how source variables have been converted into target variables as a basis for integrated analysis.

 ### Data harmonisation

-Each organization with access to data (which may be a cohort, or to a data source composed by one or more data banks) harmonises their data according to the consortium’s protocols into a common data model (CDM) format which has been centrally agreed on.
+Each organisation with access to data (which may be a cohort, or a data source composed of one or more data banks) harmonises their data according to the consortium’s protocols into a common data model (CDM) format which has been centrally agreed upon.
 In some projects, data may be made available via DataSHIELD.
-In these cases each resource stores the data locally in [MOLGENIS Armadillo](/#/armadillo/) DataSHIELD server.
+In these cases each resource stores the data locally in a [MOLGENIS Armadillo](/#/armadillo/) DataSHIELD server.

 ### Staging areas for uploads

-The metadata of a cohort or data source is uploaded to what are called "staging areas" of the Data Catalogue.
+The metadata of the cohort or of the data source are first uploaded into what are called "staging areas" of the Data Catalogue.
+Later on the metadata are transferred to production; use of a staging area allows for review before the metadata are entered in the live catalogue.

 You will need credentials to log in and upload metadata.

 LifeCycle, ATHLETE and LongITools use [*data-catalogue-staging*](https://data-catalogue-staging.molgeniscloud.org).
 ConcePTION uses [*conception-acc*](https://conception-acc.molgeniscloud.org).

-When you log in, you will be able to at least see the following databases:
+When you log in, you will be able to see at least the following databases:

 - <b> DataCatalogue</b>: The catalogue data, in which you can search for target variables to map to.
 - <b>CatalogueOntologies</b>: This database contains the look-up list that you need for filling out some columns in the